-3.4.
-Effect of CSA-TEA salt
+3.4 Effect of CSA-TEA salt

-The effect of adding an amine salt (i.e., CSA-TEA) on the performance of the FO process was studied as shown in Figure 7.
-It has been found that adding 1% of the CSA-TEA to the aqueous MPD solution exhibited a moderate increase in both water flux and salt flux.
-Similar behavior was reported for reverse osmosis and Nanofiltration processes (Khorshidi et al., 2017).
+The effect the addition of amine salt (i.e., CSA-TEA) on the performance of the FO process was studied, as shown in Fig. 7.
+It has been found that adding 1% of the CSA-TEA to the aqueous MPD solution exhibited a moderate increase in both the water flux and salt flux.
+Similar behavior was reported for RO and nanofiltration processes (Khorshidi et al., 2017).
 It is known that polyamide formation during the IP reaction can result in the release of hydrogen chloride (Raaijmakers and Benes, 2016).
 The formation of hydrogen chloride can affect the reactivity of the monomer reactant in the aqueous phase (i.e., MPD).
 Therefore, the addition of a strong base such as TEA enhances the reactivity of the MPD and consumes the produced acid (i.e. hydrogen chloride).
-Also, it has been reported that the TEA acts as a catalyst by accelerating the MPD-TMC reaction and generating thinner and more crosslinked polyamide layer (Vatanpour et al., 2017; Wang et al., 2017).
+Also, it has been reported that the TEA acts as a catalyst by accelerating the MPD-TMC reaction and generating a thinner and more cross-linked polyamide layer (Vatanpour et al., 2017; Wang et al., 2017).